 error_503 Page template, that will be delivered instead.

-When maintenance mode is on, a message is displayed in the lower-right hand corner of all admin-side panels to remind you of the fact, with a link to the preferences panel so you can easily turn it off.
+When maintenance mode is on, a message is displayed in the lower-left hand corner of all admin-side panels to remind you of the fact, with a link to the preferences panel so you can easily turn it off.